symsoft/ecc-api-guide/swagger_specification.md

         type: "boolean"
         description: "If the Subscriber is blocked or not"
         default: false
+      imsi:
+        type: "array"
+        example: "244141000170000"
+        description: "A list of IMSI numbers used by the Subscription"
+        items:
+          type: "string"
     description: "Basic information about a Subscription"
   SubscriptionServiceInfo:
     type: "object"